 Utilize Children’s Books

 Sometimes, finding the right words to talk about loss can be challenging.
-Children's books that tackle themes of illness, death, and grief can be incredibly helpful resources.
+Children's books that tackle themes of illness, death, and grief can be incredibly helpful resources when parenting a grieving child.
 They offer a narrative to help you explain these difficult subjects and guide age-appropriate conversations.
 We recommend Centering.org for books on grief for children, teens, and families.

 Encourage Emotional Expression